vitek-karas/binder-playground/design-docs/binder-tracing.md

 ### Ability to correlate traces
 All traces about a single assembly bind event should be easy to correlate.
 To that end there will be start/end traces like this:
 ```
-Assembly bind start - assembly bind 12044
+Assembly bind start - //1/2
     assembly: "TestAssembly, version=1.2.3.0",
     requestor: AsmRef from "AppAssembly, version=1.0.0.0" location /path/AppAssembly.dll
 ```
 ```
-Assembly bind end - assembly bind 12044
+Assembly bind end - //1/2
     Success
     Bound to assembly "TestAssembly, version=1.2.3.0" location /path/TestAssembly.dll
 ```

-All traces about the binding will be in-between these start/end traces and will include the `assembly bind 12044` identifier.
-This bind ID should be opaque and probably with no additional meaning.
-There are opportunities to use this with sub-components of the binder to annotate their own events/traces.
+All traces about the binding will be in-between these start/end traces and will include the `//1/2` identifier.
+Other than correlating binder events themselves there are opportunities to use this with sub-components of the binder to annotate their own events/traces.
 For example the future `.deps.json` based `AssemblyLoadContext` implementation will call into the native CLR host components.
-It would pass this bind ID so that these components can include in their own tracing and thus it can be correlated to the binder tracing.
-The value used in this document is just a sample, the exact way to construct the bind ID is yet to be decided.
+It would pass this activity ID so that these components can include it in their own tracing and thus it can be correlated to the binder tracing.
+Currently we're using the EventSource activity ID typical representation, but the exact format will be determined later on.

 ### Extension points
 The binder algorithm in the runtime calls several different potentially user-defined extension points on both `AssemblyLoadContext` and `AppDomain`.
 Each such extension point invocation should be wrapped in begin/end traces.
 For example:
 ```
-Calling AssemblyLoadContext.Load - assembly bind 12044
+Calling AssemblyLoadContext.Load - //1/2
     AssemblyLoadContext: App.CustomALC "My app ALC"
     assembly: "TestAssembly, version=1.2.3.0"
 ```
 ```
-Returned from AssemblyLoadContext.Load - assembly bind 12044
+Returned from AssemblyLoadContext.Load - //1/2
     AssemblyLoadContext: App.CustomALC "My app ALC"
     Returned assembly: null
 ```